perceptimatic/faetarspeech/index.md

 Each research group may make **no more than four submissions** for evaluation.

+If you are registered for the challenge, you will receive a OneDrive link to a form where you will describe your models.
+Only one model should be described per submission of the form.
+If you have more than one model, submit the form multiple times.

+You will also receive a link to a OneDrive folder where you can upload the test decodings.

-The filenames of the test decoding submissions should contain the name of the team, the name of the model used, and be in the following format:
+The test decoding submissions should be in the following format:

 the quick brown fox jumps over the lazy dog (utterance_a) \
 pack my box with five dozen liquor jugs (utterance b) \